HPSCTerrSys/TSMP/doc/content/build_tsmp/obtain_code.md

-# Installing TSMP #

-## Obtaining the code ##
+# Obtaining the code

-### TSMP
+## TSMP

 The source code of TSMP (Terrestrial System Modeling Platform) can be obtained from a git-repository hosted on Github:
 <https://github.com/HPSCTerrSys/TSMP>.
 On this website, a README file explains how to run TSMP for the first time on Linux.

 This git-repository provides wiki pages on how to download, configure and install TSMP.
-The latter two points are also explained in this manual in Sections [Build Examples](#build-examples) and [Setup](./setup_examples.md) for convenience.
+The latter two points are also explained in this manual in Sections [Build Examples](./build_examples.md) and [Setup](./../setup_tsmp/setup_examples.md) for convenience.
 Additionally, a few modifications need to be done for TSMP in order to work within TSMP-PDAF (*this patching is possibly not necessary anymore in the current version*).

 Commands for cloning from these repositories (https or ssh):